 Tell your healthcare provider if you have ever had a severe allergic reaction to food or medicine.
 Talk with them about your risks if you carry an epinephrine autoinjector.
 This may affect your provider’s advice to you about the vaccine.

 The COVID-19 mRNA vaccines are different from traditional vaccines.
 They’re not made with live, dead, or weak virus.
 Instead, they're made with messenger ribonucleic acid (mRNA).
 This is a type of molecule that gives instructions for how to make different kinds of proteins. mRNA molecules are a natural part of our cells and how our bodies work.

 The mRNA in the vaccines tells your cells how to make a harmless piece of a protein called a spike protein.
 This protein is found on the outside of the SARS-CoV-2 virus that causes COVID-19.
 Your immune system sees this spike protein as a threat, and creates antibodies and other defenses against it.

 This will help your body's immune system recognize and fight the real virus if it ever shows up.
 It’s kind of like recognizing someone by the hat they wear.
 Your body is then prepared to spot COVID-19 and fight it off before it grows in your body’s cells.

-The COVID-19 mRNA vaccines have passed many tests in labs and in thousands of people and meet strict standards from the FDA.
+The COVID-19 mRNA vaccines have passed many tests in labs and in tens of thousands of people and meet strict standards from the FDA.

-Researchers have been working with mRNA vaccines for many years.
-They are made more easily and safely in a lab than a vaccine that uses a virus.
+Researchers have worked with mRNA vaccines for many years.
+These vaccines are made more easily and safely in a lab than a vaccine that uses a virus.
 Because of this, they can also be made faster.